 The scary movie clips also had the opposite effect.
 SM exhibited no fear response but she nonetheless found the films exciting and entertaining, inquiring during one particular case about the name of the movie so she could rent it back home.
 Interestingly, the 10 different fear-inducing films that the researchers selected aimed at inducing a variety of types of emotions, including disgust, anger, sadness, happiness, and surprise.
 SM exhibited behaviors compatible with all of these emotions — except fear.

 Lastly, SM also shared her general experience of fear by completing a self-reported questionnaire and openly talking about events that would have induced trauma in most other people.
-For instance, she has been held up at knife-point and at gun-point, she was once physically accosted by a woman twice her size, she was nearly killed in an act of domestic violence, and on more than one occasion she has been explicitly threatened with death.
-However, on no occasion did SM act with desperation or urgency.
+For instance, had been previously physically accosted by a woman twice her size, was nearly killed in an act of domestic violence, and on more than one occasion she has been explicitly threatened with death.
+However, on not one occasion did SM act with desperation or urgency.

 During one notably impressive feat, SM was walking alone through a small park in her town when a man beckoned her over a bench.
 As she approached, the stranger pulled her down and struck a knife to her throat, threatening her “I’m going to cut you, bitch!”.
 Hearing a church choir sing in the distance, she confidently said, “If you’re going to kill me, you’re gonna have to go through my God’s angels first.”
 The man let her go and SM confidently walked (not ran) away.
 The next day, she went back to the same park.